Homes.com vs. Zillow: Which is Best for Real Estate in 2026?

 Methodology

-To give you a fair, side-by-side look at Homes.com and Zillow, our team at The Close evaluated each platform across the key factors that matter most to agents and consumers alike.
-We combined hands-on testing, feature audits, and insights from real user reviews to score them on everything from lead quality to user experience.
+To give you a fair, side-by-side look at Homes.com and Zillow, I evaluated each platform across the key factors that matter most to agents and consumers alike.
+I combined hands-on testing, feature audits, and insights from real user reviews to score them on everything from lead quality to user experience.

 Our criteria included the following:

-• Pricing and fees for agents: We assessed the transparency, structure, and predictability of agent costs, including pay-per-lead rates, subscription options, and any minimum commitments.
+• Pricing and fees for agents: I assessed the transparency, structure, and predictability of agent costs, including pay-per-lead rates, subscription options, and any minimum commitments.

-• User interface and search experience: We tested how intuitive the desktop and mobile interfaces feel, how robust the search filters and map tools are, and how quickly you can find relevant listings.
+• User interface and search experience: I tested how intuitive the desktop and mobile interfaces feel, how robust the search filters and map tools are, and how quickly you can find relevant listings.

-• Lead generation: We examined the quality, exclusivity, and delivery flow of leads.
-We examined whether inquiries are directed to a single agent or are shared among multiple advertisers.
+• Lead generation: I examined lead quality, exclusivity, and delivery flow.
+I examined whether inquiries are directed to a single agent or are shared among multiple advertisers.

-• Market reach and traffic: We compared monthly unique visitor figures, geographic coverage, and overall brand recognition to gauge where each platform attracts the most attention.
+• Market reach and traffic: I compared monthly unique visitor figures, geographic coverage, and overall brand recognition to gauge where each platform attracts the most attention.

 Read more about our methodology here.